 Please note that we would not be able to see each other on a social basis after the counselling is finished and I cannot accept invitations to social events.

 I have worked with both adults and younger people in a variety of settings.
-As a Registered Member of the British Association for Counselling and Psychotherapy I am bound by the Ethical Framework for Good Practice in Counselling and Psychotherapy.
+As an Accredited member of the National Counselling Society I am bound by the Ethical Framework for Good Practice in Counselling and Psychotherapy.

 Concerns or complaints

 If you have any concerns or complaints about me or the counselling, please tell me so that we can try to resolve these together.
 I would always take any complaints to my clinical supervisor for an opinion (but still retain your confidentiality).
 However my clinical supervisor is not my ‘manager’ and it will still be for you and I to deal with any concerns or complaints you might have between us.
-If we cannot resolve things this way, and you feel you want to complain formally to someone, then you should contact my professional body, The British Association for Counselling and Psychotherapy, who will advise you further.
+If we cannot resolve things this way, and you feel you want to complain formally to someone, then you should contact my professional body The National Counselling Society who will advise you further.